Observation of a phononic quadrupole topological insulator

-A concrete tight-binding model for a two-dimensional quantized quadrupole insulator is shown in Fig.~\ref{fig:setup}c.\cite{Benalcazar17} The dimerized hopping with amplitude $\lambda$ and $\gamma$ leads to a band-gap between two pairs of degenerate bands for $\lambda \neq \gamma$ (see App.~\ref{app:model}).
+A concrete tight-binding model for a two-dimensional quantized quadrupole insulator is shown in Fig.~\ref{fig:setup}c.\cite{Benalcazar17} The dimerized hopping with amplitude $\lambda$ and $\gamma$ leads to a band-gap between two pairs of degenerate bands for $\lambda \neq \gamma$ (see Methods).
 The black (red) lines in Fig.~\ref{fig:setup}c indicate positive (negative) hoppings, effectively emulating a magnetic $\pi$-flux per plaquette.
 This $\pi$-flux requires the mirror-symmetry around the horizontal axis ($M_y$) to be accompanied by a gauge-transformation, leading to the non-commutation of $M_x$ and $M_y$.
-The present model also has $C_4$ rotational symmetry (again up to a gauge-transformation) forcing $p_x^\pm = p_y^\pm$ as well as particle hole-symmetry giving rise to the aforementioned double degeneracy of the Bloch bands.
-For $\gamma<\lambda$ the topological phase $(p_x^\pm,p_y^\pm)=(1/2,1/2)$, whereas for $\gamma>\lambda$, the trivial phase $(0,0)$ is realized.\cite{Benalcazar17} Here, we seek a mechanical implementation of a quadrupole insulator with $\ddot x_i=-\mathcal D_{ij} x_j$, where the dynamical matrix $\mathcal D_{ij}$ couples local degrees of freedom $x_i$ according to the model in Fig.~\ref{fig:setup}c.
-Note that in the absence of a Pauli-principle, the notion of ``filled bands'' has to be replaced by ``bands below the gap of interest.''\cite{Susstrunk15, Susstrunk16, Nash15}
+The present model also has inversion $I$ and $C_4$ rotational symmetry (again up to a gauge-transformation) forcing $p_x^{\nu_-} = p_y^{\nu_-}$ as well as particle-hole symmetry fixing the corner modes to the middle of the gap.
+For $\gamma<\lambda$ the topological phase $(p_x^{\nu_-},p_y^{\nu_-})=(1/2,1/2)$, whereas for $\gamma>\lambda$, the trivial phase $(0,0)$ is realized.\cite{Benalcazar17} Here, we seek a mechanical implementation of a quadrupole insulator with $\ddot x_i=-\mathcal D_{ij} x_j$, where the dynamical matrix $\mathcal D_{ij}$ couples local degrees of freedom $x_i$ according to the model in Fig.~\ref{fig:setup}c.